Avocado toast: Modern day

+Celebrities such as Gwyneth Paltrow have been credited with the popularization of avocado toast through her recipe book, It's All Good.
+The dish was popularized on social media, with many food bloggers recreating the dish.
+Bon Appétit magazine published a recipe for "Your New Avocado Toast" in its January 2015, and by 2016, the dish was being depicted on T-shirts, with the Washington Post calling it "more than just a meal – it's a meme".

+Jayne Orenstein of The Washington Post reports, "avocado toast has come to define what makes food trends this decade: It's healthy and yet ever-so-slightly indulgent.
+It can be made vegan and gluten-free."

 Economy

+Some writers argue that the dish's popularity overlaps with the clean living movement.

-In Australia in late 2016, consumption of avocado smashed on toast became a target of criticism, after columnist Bernard Salt in The Australian wrote an article that he had seen "young people order smashed avocado with crumbled feta on five-grain toasted bread at $22 a pop and more", arguing that they should be saving to buy a house instead.
-Millennials countered that they felt "a sense of futility" in saving for a house with the high cost of housing in Australia, and that figures showed that even if they gave up avocado toast, it would still take about a decade to save for a home deposit.
-Furthermore, cafes were said to have become the primary space for millennials to catch up with their friends.
-In the wake of the controversy, several cafés offered 'discount' versions of smashed avocado on toast.
-Home lender ME bank started a home loan campaign with the slogan "Have your smashed avo and eat it too".
+In Australia in late 2016, consumption of avocado smashed on toast became a target of criticism, after columnist Bernard Salt in The Australian wrote an article about how "young people order smashed avocado with crumbled feta on five-grain toasted bread at $22 a pop and more", arguing that they should be saving to buy a house instead.
+(Salt later said that his piece was intended to humorously satirise the conservative attitudes of baby boomers.)
+The article made headlines internationally and became a stereotype of the millennial generation.

+Millennials countered that they felt "a sense of futility" in saving for a house with the high cost of housing in Australia, and the Sydney Morning Herald calculated that a person saving $66 a week on brunch while property prices continued to rise year on year would only be able to afford a 10% house deposit in Hobart, with all other capital cities being unaffordable.
+Furthermore, cafés were said to have become the primary space for millennials to catch up with their friends.

+In 2017, it was reported that the popularity of the dish had increased the price of avocados.
+In 2018, the consequent demand for avocados was said to have been place unprecedented pressure on the environment, leading some environmentally aware cafés to remove avocado toast from their menus.

-Tim Gurner, a 35-year-old Australian property developer, stated in May 2017 that millennials should not be buying smashed avocado on toast and $4 lattes in their pursuit of home ownership.
-In response to this, it was estimated that the savings of forgoing avocado on toast would be an estimated €500 annually, and that at this rate it would take over 500 years to save for a house in the Republic of Ireland, at current market prices.
+Tim Gurner, a 35-year-old Australian property developer, stated in May 2017 that millennials should not be buying smashed avocado and $4 lattes in their pursuit of home ownership.
+In response to this, it was estimated that the savings of forgoing avocado on toast would be an estimated €500 annually, and that at this rate it would take over 500 years to save for a house in Ireland, at current market prices.
 This use of avocado toast has been likened to David Bach's "Latte Factor".